artificialarea/express-boilerplate/README.md

 Complete the following steps to start a new project (NEW-PROJECT-NAME):

 1. `git clone BOILERPLATE-URL NEW-PROJECTS-NAME && cd $_` to clone this repository to your local machine and change directory.
-2. `rm -rf .git && git init` to make a fresh start of the git history for this project with.
-Then `git remote -v` to confirm.
+2. `rm -rf .git && git init` to make a fresh start of the git history for this project with (`git remote -v` to confirm).
 3. `npm install` to install all node dependencies
 4. `mv example.env .env` to move/rename the `example.env` Environment file to `.env` that will be ignored by git and read by the express server.
 5. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`